containers/ramalama/docs/ramalama.1.md

 When both Podman and Docker are installed, RamaLama defaults to Podman, The `RAMALAMA_CONTAINER_ENGINE=docker` environment variable can override this behaviour.
 When neither are installed RamaLama will attempt to run the model with software on the local system.

-RamaLama supports multiple AI model registries types called transports.
-Supported transports:

 Note:

 On Macs with Arm support and Podman, the Podman machine must be configured to use the krunkit VM Type.
 This allows the Mac's GPU to be used within the VM.

+Default settings for flags are defined in `ramalama.conf(5)`.

+RamaLama supports multiple AI model registries types called transports.
+Supported transports:

 ## TRANSPORTS